 In Senior School (Years 7-11) all pupils follow a balanced curriculum which enables them to experience a wide range of academic subjects and develop the depth and breadth of their knowledge and understanding before making their all-important GCSE option choices.

-Throughout Senior School the core curriculum is complemented by our bespoke Personal, Social, Health and Citizenship Education (PSHCE) programme, in which pupils discuss social and current affairs, and follow modules on citizenship, political literacy, study skills, community involvement, ethics, sex and relationships education, self-esteem, personal & internet safety, social & moral responsibility and healthy living.
+Throughout Senior School the core curriculum is complemented by our bespoke Personal, Social, Health and Citizenship Education (PSHCE) programme, in which pupils discuss social and current affairs, and follow modules on citizenship, political literacy, study skills, community involvement, ethics, sex and relationships education, self-esteem, personal and internet safety, social and moral responsibility and healthy living.

 There is also a strong focus on Careers Education to help the girls consider future career options and their Sixth Form choices.